 - If not, contact the landlord of the building to determine if the attorney left a forwarding address; or

-- Send a letter, certified mail return receipt requested, to determine if/where the letter is delivered (you may have to check the USPS website for the location of the delivery).
+- Send a letter, certified mail return receipt requested, to determine if and where the letter is delivered (you may have to check the USPS website for the delivery location).

 If the attorney becomes disabled or dies:

-- Determine if another attorney has agreed to assume responsibility for contacting clients, returning files and/or assume the practice,
+- Determine if another attorney has agreed to assume responsibility for contacting clients, returning files, or assume the practice,

 - Contact the building supervisor, landlord, or other tenants in the attorney’s office building.